LucaDP07/flags-game/README.md

 **Media**

-- The icons used for the logo and in the footer were taken from [Font Awesome](https://fontawesome.com/).
+- The icon used for the logo was taken from [Font Awesome](https://fontawesome.com/).

 - All fonts imported from [Google Fonts](https://fonts.google.com/).